rastabda22/rastabda22/README.md

 - [x] Media can be searched by file/album name, title, description, tags; search may be whole word or inside words, considering accents and capitals or not, in current album (in virtual albums too) or in the whole tree.
 - [x] Thumbnails can be square (cropped, with optional face detection by [OpenCV](https://opencv.org/)) or full-content.
 - [x] Albums can be downloaded via the right menu, either with or without subalbums, either images only, videos only, or both.
+- [x] Pictures can be automatically indexed and tagged with ML-based extensions.

 ### For Photographers